robrytoo/Getting-and-Cleaning-Data/CodeBook.md

 ## VARIABLES

 The output file **AverageFeature.txt** contains a data frame of 180 rows by 88 columns.
-Each of the column from the source dataset that represents a mean or standard deviation of a training/testing set variable (i.e. contains the strings *STD* or *mean* (case insensitive)) is ofrepresent the activity and subject for the row of variables.
+The output file reports the average of the column feature for each subject and activity (180=30*6 rows.)
+Only feature columns from the source dataset that represents a mean or standard deviation of a training/testing set variable (i.e. contains the strings *STD* or *mean* (case insensitive)) are selected for evaluation.
+There are 86 feature columns, with the addition of the activity and subjectID columns this accounts for the 88 total columns in the outputfile.

 The list of variables is in the header of the file **AverageFeature.txt**.
 The variable names are the same as the selected features from the training and testing  dataset (see DATA below) after removal of extra pairs of parentheses.
 They values are the average of all observations of a given activity for a given subject.
 See the web site for http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and  its README file for a description of the feature variables.